mixxxdj/manual/source/hardware/controllers/reloop_terminal_mix_series.rst

 Just open the :file:`Reloop Terminal Mix 2-4.js` file in your favorite text editor and you’ll see these variables right near the top.
-Edit and save and Mixxx will automatically reload the preset.
+Edit and save and Mixxx will automatically reload the mapping.

 Deck controls